My PiYo Review

 The core of the program is based on a 60-day set of low-impact workouts from 25 to 45 minutes.
 With the fairly-priced DVD set and clear instructions, this should eliminate any excuse for not being able to exercise daily and reach those new health and lifestyle goals.

-During our research to write this Piyo review, we found that PiYo is nothing like standard Pilates or yoga, which will both make you hold long, intense, sometimes difficult poses.
+During our research tof other Piyo reviews, we found that PiYo is nothing like standard Pilates or yoga, which will both make you hold long, intense, sometimes difficult poses.
 It also does not make you do dozens of repetitive, core exercises like most cardio programs.
 PiYo speeds all of those long movements up, speeding up your results too.
 All of this significantly affects mood too and you will find yourself feeling as good as you will look in a few weeks.
 Obviously, aside from the fact that regular exercise does lift mood and the production of certain hormones that make us feel good, the fact that the physical improvements are visible within the first couple of weeks is a major game changer in the overall way we feel and see ourselves.

 PiYo also increases flexibility and decreases pain for those who have trouble with movement, whether it is due to weight issues or issues with the spine and joints.
 This all contributes to the overall feel-good and look-good results of PiYo and is a big reason for the regimen garnering so many loyal followers so quickly.

 No matter your weight, physical condition, body type, gender or age, PiYo will help give you dramatically visible, incredible results within weeks.

 Speaking of PiYo fans and mood status while researching, many PiYo users will often mention the founder of the fitness program, Chalene Johnson.
 Chalene is physical fitness authority, choreographer, business coach, best selling author, and entrepreneur, known for her energizing attitude and speech.
 Chalene Johnson’s voice and fast-paced talking